 Today, website visitors get a personalised experience starting at their first contact with RMIT’s site.
-For example, if a prospective student is looking into the university’s civil engineering programme, that information is captured by Adobe Analytics.
+For example, if a prospective student is looking into the university’s civil engineering program, that information is captured by Adobe Analytics.
 This data feeds into Adobe Audience Manager, which puts that student into a group targeting engineering student prospects.
 The next time that person visits the website, Adobe Target may serve up information inviting the student to browse engineering courses.

-The university may also use Marketo Engage to send that person an invitation to attend events focused on showcasing what the civil engineering programme has to offer.
-“All of this data helps us to make sure that each website visitor gets the right message from RMIT,” said Mehta.
+The university may also use Marketo Engage to send that person an invitation to attend events focused on showcasing what the civil engineering program has to offer.
+“All of this data helps us make sure that each website visitor gets the right message from RMIT,” said Mehta.
 “Because prospective students are much more interested in the targeted information we send them, we boosted click-through rates by up to 30%.”